 Generally, only the parties involved attend the mediation and participate.
 The parties do not need to have a lawyer.
 If a party does have a lawyer, it is optional for them to bring their lawyer to the Mediation.
 A party can simply speak to their lawyer during the course of the Mediation for advice or can report the results of the Mediation back to their lawyer at the conclusion of the Mediation.
 The purpose of the Mediation is to allow the parties the time and opportunity to be heard and come to a voluntary outcome.

-We provide a variety of mediation services, including Mediations, Short Mediations, Specific Issue Mediations, and Pre-Separation Mediations.
-Generally, parties tend to split the costs of the Mediation, and Mediation prices are generally less than what some initial retainers for a lawyer would be on litigation files.
+We provide a variety of mediation services, including Mediations and Pre-Separation Mediations.
+Generally, the parties tend to split the costs of the Mediation, and Mediation prices are generally less than what some initial retainers, or in some cases, the hourly rate for a lawyer would be on litigation files.

 Prior to the Mediation, we would discuss with the parties any safety concerns, court orders, and the appropriateness of the Mediation.
-If needed, safety mechanisms can be utilized, including conducting the Mediation virtually, or through shuttle Mediation, where the parties are in separate rooms and never speak to each other directly.
+If needed, safety mechanisms can be utilized, including conducting the Mediation virtually, or through shuttle Mediation, where the parties are in separate rooms and never speak to one another directly.

 Our role is to be impartial and neutral, with our mediation services, with no decision-making power.
 Our role is to assist the communication of the parties, encourage understanding, and focus the parties on their individual and common interests.
 We work with the parties to explore their interests, options, make decisions, and reach their own voluntary solutions.

-1. We would first discuss any safety concerns, and the appropriateness of the Mediation, including doing safety assessments.
+1. We would first discuss any safety concerns, and the appropriateness of the Mediation.
 If there are safety concerns, and the Mediation is still appropriate, we would utilize ways to minimize those concerns.

 2. Generally, we would conduct a pre-mediation meeting with each party.

 3. The Mediation: We would use the Mediation to discuss the parties issues.
-We would assist the parties in their discussion, explore their interests, reasons for their issues and concerns.
+We would assist the parties in their discussions, explore their interests, reasons for their wishes and concerns.
 We would hopefully come to a resolution on some or all the issues.

-Our family mediation services can assist with, not limited to, assisting parties on child protection matters, pre-separation, separation and divorce, parenting, decision-making, and other issues, including with respect to Children.
-We can assist parties to discuss resources available to them, come up with plans to alleviate domestic violence concerns, prevent the escalation of violence, and family reunification.
+Our family mediation services can assist with, not limited to, assisting parties on child protection matters, pre-separation, separation and divorce, and parenting issues, which can include discussions on parenting schedules, vacations, holidays, travel, mobility, decision making, guardianship, communication, involvement of significant others, child support, spousal support, and property.
+We can assist parties to discuss resources available to them, come up with plans to alleviate domestic violence concerns, prevent the escalation of violence, and also family reunification.
+Please see our Resources page to assist to Prepare for the Family Mediation.

 To find out about Parmar Law's mediation services and other areas of practise please visit the OUR SERVICES page.